-Level of Support for Parameter Concern for standard support (CN) or not supporting (NS) with a limited data set (LD) (small data set; < 10 samples) or even insufficient data (ID) (<10 samples or <20 for bacteria)) General Monitoring Objective The few samples collected in these AUs show problems.
-Sample until an adequate data set is available for re- assessment.
-Priority 1st Concern for near nonattainment of standard support (CN) with adequate data (AD) for water quality criteria.
-Or concerns (CS) for DO grab samples Continue routine monitoring to establish that near nonattainment is ongoing.
-When DO grab samples identify a concern, schedule 24-hour sampling to determine if the 24-hour mean and/or 24-hour minimum criteria for DO are attained.
-2nd Concern for support (CS) with adequate data (AD) for narrative screening criteria, i.e., nutrients and sediment Continue monitoring to establish that concern is ongoing.
-Monitor other water quality causes and sources related to the parameter of concern.
-3rd For water bodies where uses are fully supported (FS) with adequate data (AD), or no Continue monitoring to establish that the designated uses continue to be supported.
-Include 4th concern (NC) with limited data (LD) conventional parameters on high use water bodies and water bodies of local interest.
+Level of Support for General Monitoring Priority Parameter Objective Concern for standard The few samples collected in 1st support (CN) or not these AUs show problems. supporting (NS) with a Sample until an adequate limited data set (LD) (small data set is available for re- data set; < 10 samples) or assessment. even insufficient data (ID) (<10 samples or <20 for bacteria)) Concern for near Continue routine monitoring 2nd nonattainment of standard to establish that near support (CN) with adequate nonattainment is ongoing. data (AD) for water quality When DO grab samples criteria. identify a concern, schedule 24-hour sampling to Or concerns (CS) for DO grab determine if the 24-hour samples mean and/or 24-hour minimum criteria for DO are attained.
+Concern for support (CS) Continue monitoring to 3rd with adequate data (AD) for establish that concern is Sid narrative screening criteria, ongoing.
+Monitor other water i.e., nutrients and sediment quality causes and sources i.e., nutrents and scament related to the parameter of concern. concern.
+For water bodies where uses Continue monitoring to 4th are fully supported (FS) with establish that the designated adequate data (AD), or no uses continue to be acquate tata (AD), or no supported.
+Include supporteu. metuue concern (NC) with limited data (LD) conventional parameters on high use water bodies and water bodies of local interest.
 Monitor at least one station in each classified segment and important water body.
 Monitor toxics and biological monitoring in areas where this monitoring has not been conducted.